What Is Simulink Coverage?

 Simulink Coverage lets you measure coverage for code generated from Simulink models or code within a model.
 For example, after running in software-in-the-loop mode, you can see coverage results for generated code associated with each element in your model

-You can use Simulink Coverage with other verification tools like Simulink Test, Simulink Design Verifier, and Simulink Requirements to check for unintended behavior, incomplete tests, and incorrect traceability.
+You can use Simulink Coverage with other verification tools like Simulink Test, Simulink Design Verifier, and Requirements Toolbox to check for unintended behavior, incomplete tests, and incorrect traceability.

 Once done, you can generate an html report that can be shared with colleagues.